x-tabdeveloping/scikit-embeddings/README.md

 <br>
 Utilites for training, storing and using word and document embeddings in scikit-learn pipelines.

+## WARNING: DO NOT USE THIS REPO FOR ANYTHING SERIOUS
+This was a stupid experiment, and I will almost definitely phase it out in favour of [yasep](https://github.com/x-tabdeveloping/yasep).
+Please do not rely on this repo for your projects.

+Love, Marton <3

 ## Features
  - Train Word and Paragraph embeddings in scikit-learn compatible pipelines.
  - Fast and performant trainable tokenizer components from `tokenizers`.